Hazelwood Park: Flying Fox Adventure and a Whole Lot More…

 Burnside Swimming Centre

-Across the other side of the park you’ll see the Burnside Swimming Centre which is open during October to April and deserves its own review (coming later this year).
+Across the other side of the park you’ll see the George Bolton Swimming Centre which is open from October to April.
+It underwent a multi-million dollar upgrade which was completed in 2015.
+Read our review of the upgraded George Bolton Swimming Centre here.

 Hazelwood Park facilities